Mixing It Up: Exploring Mixer Networks for Irregular Multivariate Time Series Forecasting: Experiments

-We conduct our experiments on an NVIDIA~1080Ti with 12~GB of GPU Memory.
+Additionally, we observe that TimeCHEAT does not provide competitive forecasting accuracy despite being the most recent baseline (AAAI 2025).
+The model is likely struggling, due to its inability to account for different query time steps.
+This major flaw is less problematic in very short-term forecasting scenarios, as used in the paper that introduced TimeCHEAT~\cite{Liu2025.Timecheat}. \paragraph{Efficiency Analysis.} We conduct our experiments on an NVIDIA~1080Ti with 12~GB of GPU Memory.
 In \Cref{tab:effi}, we compare the inference time and parameter count of recent models to that of \model{}.
 Here, inference time refers to the total time it takes to answer all queries from the test set using a batch size of 32.
 We observe that \model{}'s inference time is consistently shorter than the inference time of competing models.
 Furthermore, it uses the fewest number of parameters on three out of four datasets.
-The inference time and number of parameters for the Physiome-ODE datasets are listed in the \Cref{app:physiome}.